 Minimal waste practices extend throughout the restaurant, from coasters to garbage bins made of recycled plastic.
 Plus, with natural materials and textures paired with coastal-inspired wall art, Longshore’s fit-out is the perfect complement to its seafood-focused menu.

-Longshore is slated to open mid-April for lunch Friday to Sunday and dinner Thursday, Friday, Saturday, and Monday.
+Longshore is open for lunch from Friday to Sunday and dinner Thursday, Friday, Saturday, and Monday.
 And with its approachable and sustainable dining experience, it’s sure to be a hit with seafood lovers and eco-warriors alike.
 Keep up with all the latest here.